- Annual FERPA Notice*

 How should I handle a concern about a potential FERPA violation?

-All concerns about a potential FERPA violation should be shared with the Executive Director for Enrollment Services or University Registrar who will confidentially explore the issue, determine legitimacy, assist with resolution and involve University Counsel as appropriate.
+All concerns about a potential FERPA violation should be shared with the University Registrar who will confidentially explore the issue, determine legitimacy, assist with resolution and involve General Counsel as appropriate.

 What information can I provide to military recruiters?